56/9 As A Mixed Number

 The ability to convert between improper fractions and mixed numbers is essential for several reasons:

 • Simplification: Mixed numbers often provide a more concise and understandable representation of quantities than improper fractions.
-For instance, saying you have 6 2/9 pizzas is clearer than saying you have 56/9 pizzas.
+Here's a good example: saying you have 6 2/9 pizzas is clearer than saying you have 56/9 pizzas.

 • Calculations: Many arithmetic operations, such as addition and subtraction, are easier to perform with mixed numbers than with improper fractions.
 Consider adding 2 1/2 and 3 1/4.
 Converting to improper fractions first would add unnecessary complexity.